The short answer

 AER is the exclusive fuel for the Aeredium network.
 Every transaction, every smart contract execution, every cross-chain settlement operation is metered in gas and paid in AER.
 There is no secondary token, no fee-exempt address, no alternative payment path.
 The entire network's economic activity flows through AER.

 The supply design is unusually clean.
-Tokenomics v3.8 sets AER at exactly 1,000,000,000 tokens, both maximum and floor supply.
+White paper v3.7 sets AER at exactly 1,000,000,000 tokens, both maximum and floor supply.
 Zero inflation, no additional issuance mechanism, no burn mechanism.
 The supply is permanently fixed.
 Only 87,000,000 AER (8.7%) enters circulation at TGE, which means the immediate post-launch float is tightly controlled.
 The remaining 91.3% vests over time following the schedules in the AER token guide.

 Staking is available through a dedicated 100,000,000 AER incentive pool offering 0–4% APY: a fixed 2% component emitted from the pool, and a variable component of up to 2% drawn from gas fees.
 The 90-day lock per deposit is worth understanding before staking.
 Full details, vesting tables, and the complete allocation breakdown are in the AER token guide.